huijing/slides/30-smashingsf-2018/README.md

 It was quite tricky to get the images to orientate correctly.
 It would have been nice to have a media query for writing modes so I could layout my images accordingly with the picture element, but that doesn't exist yet so I ended up working around the image issue with CSS transforms instead.

 So yes, there is still work to be done to further develop Chinese typesetting on the web, and for all non-Latin-based languages actually.
-The Chinese Layout Task Force, which I am a part of, aims to document requirements for the layout and presentation of text for the major languages of China when those languages are used by Web standards.
+The Chinese Layout Task Force, which I am a part of, aims to document requirements for the layout and presentation of text for the major languages of China when they are used by Web standards, like Hanzi, Mongolian, Tibetan and Uighur scripts.

-The document will provide requirements for the development of W3C standards affected by languages used in China, including Hanzi, Mongolian, Tibetan and Uighur scripts.

 ## On utilising vertical layouts